 Your WordPress URL’s will look like one of the two below.
 The first is greatly preferred because it is more human (and search engine) friendly.

-Go to Settings > Permalinks and choose anything but “Default” (which the WordPress Codex calls “Ugly”).
-A common choice is “Day and name”.
+Go to Settings > Permalinks and choose anything but “Plain” (formerly called “Default”).
+A common choice is “Post name”.
 Nearly all web hosts support mod_rewrite which is required for “Pretty Permalinks”.
 Read Using Permalinks for more information.

 5. Prevent Comment Spam